Skip to main content

 CIMC

-Monika Couperus (Chatsworth, ON)
+Monika Couperus (Cambridge, ON)

 Monika Couperus is a social worker/ mental health counsellor in Southern Ontario.
 Monika's passion for holistic healing inspires people to address their physical, spiritual, mental, and social health.
 Monika is also certified as an expressive arts therapist where she can guide communities and individuals through holistic healing using visual art, music, poetry, dance, storytelling, etc. A life-long member of the CRC, Monika gained experience in truth and reconciliation work in University, internships, summer employments, the Youth Ambassador of Reconciliation program, and the Heart's Exchange program 2020/2021.
 She is excited to commit to reconciliation work long-term.